Daly City, California: 20th century

 In October 1984, Taiwanese American writer Henry Liu was assassinated in his garage in Daly City, allegedly by Kuomintang agents.

+The Daly City History Museum, opened in March 2009, is located in the building that housed the John Daly Library, Daly City's first library.
+The museum houses exhibits related to Daly City's history, and maintains an archive of photos and documents.

 Geography

 According to the United States Census Bureau, the city has a total area of 7.7 sqmi, all land.

 Daly City is bordered by the cities of San Francisco, Brisbane, Pacifica, South San Francisco, and the town of Colma.
 The city borders several unincorporated areas of San Mateo County.
 It surrounds Broadmoor, and borders San Bruno Mountain State Park, the Olympic Club, Lake Merced, and unincorporated areas near Colma.
-Seismic faults in and near Daly City include the San Andreas Fault, Hillside Fault and Serra Fault.
+Seismic faults in and near Daly City include the San Andreas Fault, Hillside Fault, and Serra Fault.

 Neighborhoods

 Neighborhoods of Daly City include Westlake, St. Francis Heights, Serramonte, Top of the Hill, Hillside, Crocker, Southern Hills, and Bayshore.
 Westlake is notable for its distinct architecture and for being among the earliest examples of a planned, large-tract suburb.
 It was the inspiration for Malvina Reynolds' 1962 song "Little Boxes", and later a coffee-table book and documentary Little Boxes: The Architecture of a Classic Midcentury Suburb.
-Bayshore, the easternmost neighborhood of Daly City, was once an incorporated city, Bayshore City, until being annexed to Daly City in 1963.
+Bayshore, the easternmost neighborhood of Daly City, was an incorporated city, Bayshore City, from 1932 to 1940; it was annexed to Daly City in 1963.
 Several Daly City neighborhoods, such as Crocker, Southern Hills, and Bayshore, share a street grid and similar characteristics with adjacent San Francisco neighborhoods, such as Crocker-Amazon and Visitacion Valley.

 Several neighborhoods associated with Daly City lie outside of its city limits.
 Broadmoor is an unincorporated area completely surrounded by Daly City.
 Colma is an incorporated town sandwiched between Daly City, South San Francisco, and San Bruno Mountain.
 These enclaves are in charge of their own police and fire services, but also share some services with Daly City.

 Climate

-Daly City's climate is similar to San Francisco's climate, with fog occurring in the spring and early-late summer.
-Summers are cool and dry, whereas winters are mild and wet.
+Daly City's climate is similar to that of San Francisco's western areas such as the Richmond District and Sunset District areas, with fog occurring in the spring and early-to-late summer.
+Julys and Augusts, on rare occasions, peak over 75 °F. Summers are cool and dry, whereas winters are mild and wet.